 Since 2017, Puerto Rico's economy has faced a series of natural disasters in the form of hurricanes, earthquakes, and the COVID-19 pandemic.
 In response to the state of emergency caused by Hurricanes Irma and Maria in 2017, repetitive earthquakes in 2019 and 2020, and a deadly pandemic since spring of 2020, the federal government has assigned funds to palliate the effects of those disasters and continues to do so since in September 2022 Hurricane Fiona made landfall in southwestern Puerto Rico.
-Given Fiona's strength as a Category 1 hurricane, the economic impact to Puerto Rico won't be equivalent to Hurricane Maria, which was a Category 4.
+Given Fiona's strength as a Category 1 hurricane, the economic impact to Puerto Rico won't be equivalent to Hurricane Maria, which was Category 4.
 Since Maria, federal recovery funds have mostly gone to direct emergency response instead of infrastructure restoration; and the vast majority still hasn't been spent.

-The 2022 Fiscal Plan projects that \$84 billion of disaster relief funding in total, from federal and private sources, will be disbursed in the reconstruction effort over a period of 18 years (FY2018 to FY2035).
+In recent years, Puerto Rico has received an unprecedented amount of federal funds in the form of Disaster Relief Funding and COVID-19 stimulus that has helped the economy recover.
+The 2023 Fiscal Plan projects that \$81 billion of disaster relief funding in total, from federal and private sources, will be disbursed in the reconstruction effort over a period of 18 years (FY2018 to FY2035).
 It will be used in a mix of funding for individuals (e.g., reconstruction of houses, personal expenditures related to the hurricane such as clothing and supplies) and the public sector (e.g., reconstruction of major infrastructure, roads, and schools).
 Undoubtedly, the large influx of funds received by the Puerto Rican economy in a relatively short period of time has been instrumental in stimulating the economy and providing for certain stability of the main economic performance indicators.